FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 #### Configure Overlays Overrides

-Once you enable the overlay config override, you have to add the overlay override zip file in the correct place within share by following these steps.
+Once you enable the overlay config override, you have to add the overlay override zip file in the correct place within the repository by following these steps.

 1. Create the `oc-overlay-config-override.xml`